aelissa/cdrcR/README.md

 ## Register to the CDRC

 To use the CDRC APIs you need to be registered to the CDRC.
-As we are on a testing phase the registration is not open yet.
+As we are on a testing phase the API registration is not open yet.

 ##  Usage